Florajenner/sustainable-life/README.md

 Features
 --------

--   Fully Responsive Design - The website is designed to be responsive to a variety of devices, including mobile phones, tablets, laptops, and desktop computers.
+-   Fully Responsive Design - The website is designed to be responsive to a variety of devices, such as mobile phones, tablets, laptops, and desktop computers.

--   Interactive Navigation Menu - The simple and easy-to-use navigation menu allows users to navigate around the site with ease.
+-   Interactive Navigation Menu - The easy-to-use navigation menu allows users to navigate around the site with ease.
+It features a hover effect to encourage users to interact and navigate through the website.

 ![Screenshot of Navigation](media/navigation.png)